ultimatelite/CRUD_File/README.md

 currently added for dart and lua

 # Warnings
-every original commit has NO COMMENTS on the file, please understand the script context and make a comment for yourself or merge request to show contribution.
+every original commit has NO COMMENTS on the file, please understand the script context and make a comment for yourself.

+# Contribution
+make a pull request, if it's accepted there will be a folder on certain branches named "refactored {NAME}".